Davao

 On December 8,

-1941 planes from carrier Ryujo attacked the harbor, but found no
+1941 Japanese aircraft from Ryujo attacked Davao Harbor, but found no

-was the first air raid in the Philippines, hours before the raid on Clark
+was the first air raid in the Philippines, hours before the air raid on Clark

-bomber ditched due to engine trouble, and its crew was recuse.
-After
+bomber ditched due to engine trouble, and the crew was recused.
+At

-the start of the war, many Japanese residents were imprissoned and a few killed
+the start of the Pacific War, many Japanese residents were imprissoned and a few killed

 Japanese Occupation

-Amatsukaze.
-Sporatic resistance met the landing part at the shore, but
+destroyer Amatsukaze landed Japanese troops at Davao, supported by aircraft from Ryujo.
+Sporatic resistance met the landing at the shore, but

 and set a fuel tank on fire.
-By February life had returned to normal
+By February, life had returned to normal, aside from the Japanese ships using the harbor.

 Captain Hara recalls in Japanese